-1. For the issue of a limited certification authorisation the commander or flight engineer should hold either a valid air transport pilots license (ATPL), commercial pilots license (CPL) or flight engineer (F/EL) licence in accordance with Civil Aviation Regulations, or a national equivalent acceptable to CAD on the aircraft type.
-In addition the limited certification authorisation is subject to the maintenance organisation exposition containing procedures to address the personnel requirements of MCAR-145.30 (e) and associated AMC and guidance material.
+I. For the issue of a limited certification authorisation the commander or flight engineer should hold either a valid air transport pilots license (ATPL), commercial pilots license (CPL) or flight engineer (F/EL) licence in accordance with the CAA flight crew licencing system on the aircraft type.
+In addition the limited certification authorisation is subject to the maintenance organisation exposition containing procedures to address the personnel requirements of MCAR-145.A.30 (e) and associated AMC and guidance material.